d0sboots/PerfectTower/README.md

 stones.

 The script gracefully handles running out of resources and offshore market rollovers.
 (In both cases, it continues on as best it can.)
+It also handles not having an offshore market at all (it will just use regular stones).

 ### Transmuting